Click on any of the categories below to find answers to common scholarship questions.

 Yes!
 Please email us at email@example.com to request a copy of the link to return to your started application.
 Please do not start a new application if possible.

-We recommend first checking to make sure that you are using the Chrome internet browser.
-The application portal will sometimes not load if you are using either Explorer or Firefox.
-If you have tried to the Chrome browser and are still experiencing problems, please contact the Foundation at firstname.lastname@example.org.
+We recommend first checking to make sure that you are using the Google Chrome internet browser.
+The application portal will sometimes not load if you are using either Internet Explorer or Firefox.
+If you have tried the Google Chrome browser and are still experiencing problems, please contact the Foundation at firstname.lastname@example.org.

 What does the application process involve?

 The Foundation Scholarship Program application will be submitted using an online application.
-You will complete the general requirements, which include things like your contact information, the school you attend and your grades, and your activities and honors.
-You will also invite a recommender to submit a recommendation that must be returned to the Foundation in addition to your most current unofficial transcript.
+You will complete the general requirements, which include things like your contact information, your grades, and your activities and honors.
+You will also invite a recommender to submit a recommendation.
 Other sections of the application will include:

 - Eligibility questions